Infected blood scandal in the United Kingdom: Products

-1973–1986 – Hepatitis
+Hepatitis (1973-1986)

 The dangers of factor concentrates had been raised since their inception.
-In 1974, American scientist Judith Graham Pool (who previously discovered the frozen blood product cryoprecipitate, a safer treatment) described the products as "dangerous" and "unethical" and warned against their use.
+In 1974, American scientist Judith Graham Pool, who previously discovered the frozen blood product cryoprecipitate, a safer treatment, described the products as "dangerous" and "unethical", and warned against their use.
 The World Health Organization also warned the UK not to import blood from countries with a high prevalence of hepatitis, such as the United States.

 In May 1975, the World Health Organization passed a widely circulated resolution urging all countries to aim at self-sufficiency in blood products.

 In September 1975, an article was published detailing occurrences of a new kind of hepatitis.

 In December 1975, an episode of the World in Action programme highlighted the danger of hepatitis from imported clotting-factor products.

 By the end of 1978, more than 50% of the factor VIII used in England was being imported from overseas.
-This was because the country had failed to become self-sufficient in its own supplies.
+This was because the UK had failed to become self-sufficient in its own supplies.

 The BPL, which manufactured UK blood products, ran into continual trouble from under-funding.
 The Archer Report said, "In July 1979, the Medicines Inspectorate visited BPL.
 They reported that the buildings were never designed for the scale of production envisaged.
 They commented: 'If this were a commercial operation we would have no hesitation in recommending that manufacture should cease until the facility was upgraded to a minimum acceptable level'.

 BPL was rescued by Crown Immunity.
 Among their recommendations the Inspectorate advised: 'Under no circumstances should production of any product be increased under the existing manufacturing conditions'.
 Meanwhile, the existing plant continued production, relying on Crown Immunity to dispense with all the requirements of the Medicines Act, but was able to meet only about 40% of the national requirements."

 A study published in December 1983 showed conclusively that the risk to a haemophiliac of contracting hepatitis C by using untreated clotting-factor products was 100% upon first exposure.